unocss/unocss/packages/preset-typography/README.md

   the `table` element **(NOTE: `not` utility is only usable in class since it is only used in CSS** **selector & not scanned by UnoCSS)**.

-  If you enabled the compatibility mode, `not-prose` will be unavailable.
+  If you enabled any of compatibility options, `not-prose` will be unavailable.

 ## Utilities